Last update: 11/06/2021

 Sites that are cultural points of reference

-Our aim is to turn these two buildings into a cultural, intellectual and institutional reference point for the city of Santander and for Cantabria to help drive their economic and cultural prosperity.
 The bank's headquarters will be open to the public and will exhibit over a thousand works from the Group's private art collection, including paintings by El Greco, Rubens, Picasso and Miró, among others, and the world’s best collection of works by José Gutiérrez Solana.
 Other temporary exhibitions will also be arranged through agreements with private collections from countries where the bank has a presence and prestigious international museums.

 Of course, technology and art will be the centrepieces of this space.
 We want to put educational and cultural activities in place for all audiences, so that visitors can enjoy the works in different settings.